-Yes, you have to invest in the training, but you don’t have to pay the costs, both time and money-wise, that are required of recruiting and hiring a completely new employee.
+Yes, you have to invest in the training, but you don’t have to pay the costs, both time and money, that are required to recruit and hire a completely new employee.

 Learning management systems provide a tremendous opportunity to retrain an employee in a way that’s time and cost-efficient.

 You can also utilize an LMS to automate learning paths which saves you time and money, so that you can determine, in a few weeks’ or months’ time whether or not the training has had an impact on the performance of that employee.
 When you’re willing to put in this kind of time and effort you can reduce your turnover, your associated costs, and you may find you have a loyal long-term employee who feels like you were willing to put in the time and effort to help him or her succeed and thrive.

 How to Know Whether You Should Fire or Retrain